RockeyWereWolf/ExamTask/README.md

 - "Username": "Admin"
 - "Password": "Admin123%"

-You can check how application by logining in with this account and then creating students, teachers, exams etc.
+You can check how application by loging in this account with the button at top right of the home page and then creating students, teachers, exams etc at profile page.

 Don't forget to change MS SQL connection string and migrdate database before running!(connection string is at appsettings.json file)